isomerpages/nea-cfhp/pages/Frequently Asked Questions.md

 <summary><strong>I am unable to receive the OTP or am experiencing a delay in receiving it.
 What should I do?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>[Update: 15 Apr 2024, 2pm] We understand that a minority of users are
+<p>We understand that a minority of users are experiencing a delay in the
-experiencing an intermittent delay in the receipt of their OTP.
-RedeemSG is currently working with NEA to resolve the issue.</p>
+receipt of their OTP.
+We are investigating the matter.
+If you are unable to claim your Climate Vouchers, please try again later.&nbsp;</p>
 </div>
 </details>
 </div>